Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Combinatorial Multivector Fields Theory

 \section{Combinatorial Multivector Fields Theory}

 In this section we cover the theory of combinatorial multivector fields.
-Most of the definitions comes from~\cite{LKMW2022,DeLiMrSl2022}.
+Most of the definitions come from~\cite{DeLiMrSl2022, LKMW2022}.
 We reformulate some of the concepts and introduce new ones to fit our specific needs.